 Female Pattern Baldness Treatments

 In the early stages, female pattern balding can be managed by camouflaging the hair loss by adopting a new hairstyle.
 Eventually, when the thinning on the top of your head increases, you may have to go for some or the other treatment.
-If there is an early diagnosis, you can get timely treatment and minimize future hair loss.
+If there is an early diagnosis, you can get timely treatment and minimize future hair loss in women.
 The treatment mostly consists of medications.
 Some of these are discussed below.

 Minoxidil is an approved drug that is one of the best treatment for female pattern baldness.
 It is available in 2% and 5% formulas.
 To use, apply it on the scalp every day.
 Although it will not regrow all the lost hair, it can grow back a substantial amount of the hair.
 This will give your hair an enhanced volume and an overall thicker appearance.